dolphin-acoustics-vip/database-management-system/ocean/README.md

 To create the database, open a MariaDB shell and run the DDL script [create_database.sql](create_database.sql).
 This will create all empty tables apart from a single administrator user which can be used to log into the Web App initially.

-The database connection is made in [database_handler.py](database_handler.py), however configuration for the database is made in [config.py](config.py).
+The database connection is made in [database_handler.py](ocean/ocean/database_handler.py), however configuration for the database is made in [config.py](ocean/config.py).
 Here exist three different profiles.
 In [main.py](main.py), the profile can be changed by changing the argument passed in the mainline:

 ```
 if __name__ == '__main__':
-    # For development configuration
+    # For development configuration (DEFAULT)
     app = create_app('config.DevelopmentConfig')
     # For testing configuration
     app = create_app('config.TestingConfig')